rahjooh/CryptoTrade/logger/README.md

 ## Format

 Logs are emitted in JSON with RFC3339 nanosecond timestamps and include the source file and line number for each entry.

+When outputting to a file, log rotation with time-based retention can be configured via the `max_age` field in the `logging` section of `config.yml`.
+The value represents the number of days to retain old log files.